ans-group/docs.ukfast.co.uk/source/desktop/sharedexchange/sharedexdns.md

 ## If you are using UKFast's SafeDNS system

 The DNS records can be created automatically by opening Shared Exchange area within MyUKFast, selecting the domain name.
-If you do not have pre-existing DNS records click on the “Add Exchange DNS” button, which is shown in the red box below.
+If you do not have pre-existing DNS records click on the "Add Exchange DNS" button, which is shown in the red box below.
 This will add the DNS records automatically:

 ![ShexDNS](files/dns/dnsshexc.PNG)